-1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued),

-2. Certify that you are not subject to backup withholding, or considered a U.S. person if you are:

-3. Claim exemption from backup withholding if you are a U.S. exempt payee.
+- 1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued), - 2.
+Certify that you are not subject to backup withholding, or - 3.
+Claim exemption from backup withholding if you are a U.S. exempt payee.
 If applicable, you are also certifying that as a U.S. person, your allocable share of any partnership income from a U.S. trade or business is not subject to the withholding tax on foreign partners' share of effectively connected income.